-The funds drawn for loans from the EPA capitalization grants authorized by the Safe Drinking Water Act Amendments of 1996 are recorded as capital contributions.
-Funds drawn for loans authorized by the American Recovery and Reinvestment Act of 2009 (ARRA) are also recorded as capital contributions.
+The funds drawn for loans from the EPA capitalization grants authorized by the SDWA Amendments of 1996 are recorded as capital contributions.

-I. COMPENSATED ABSENCES, PENSION BENEFITS, AND POSTRETIREMENT BENEFITS
+I. COMPENSATED ABSENCES

 DHH-OPH provides employees to work on the DWRLF program.
-Compensated absences, pension benefits, and postretirement benefits are provided and recorded by the department and allocated to the fund based on time worked.
-These allocated expenses are included in the fund financial statements; however, no liability for compensated absences or postemployment benefits is recorded in the fund financial statements and no disclosures for compensated absences, pension benefits, or postretirement benefits are included in the fund financial statements, as the ultimate liability is with the department, rather than the fund.
+Compensated absences, pension benefits, and postretirement benefits are provided and recorded by DHH-OPH and allocated to the fund based on time worked.
+These allocated expenses are included in the fund financial statements; however, no liability for compensated absences or postemployment benefits is recorded in the fund financial statements, and no disclosures for compensated absences, pension benefits, or postretirement benefits are included in the fund financial statements as the ultimate liability is with DHH-OPH rather than the fund.